Mount Greylock Photography Guide (Best Views, Fall Foliage & Berkshires Locations)

 INTRO

-Mount Greylock is the highest point in Massachusetts and one of the most consistent locations for wide landscape views in the Berkshires.
-The summit, surrounding roads, and nearby overlooks all offer different perspectives depending on weather and season.
+Mount Greylock is the highest point in Massachusetts and one of the most consistent locations for wide landscape photography in New England.

 For photographers visiting Mount Greylock, conditions can vary quickly with elevation, weather, and seasonal changes.
 Having a flexible setup helps when moving between wide scenic overlooks and tighter landscape compositions.